-Can energy drinks improve the physical and mental performance of cyclists?March 11th, 2013 in Health /
+Can energy drinks improve the physical and mental performance of cyclists?March 11, 2013 in Medicine & Health / Health

 Consumption of energy drinks containing caffeine may have beneficial effects on exercise but probably not for mental function.
 The effects of pre-exercise caffeine consumption by trained cyclists on racing times and cognitive performance were measured and are reported in Journal of Caffeine Research.